qor/doc/plugins/serializable_meta.md

 ## Usage

-This example shows how to manage different kind of background jobs by [Serializable Meta](https://github.com/qor/serializable_meta)
+The example herein shows how to manage different kinds of background jobs using [Serializable Meta](https://github.com/qor/serializable_meta).

 ### Define serializable model